-Hazards that may be encountered during ski touring include:
+Hazards that may be encountered during ski touring and backcountry skiing include:

 - Steep icy slopes.
 South facing slopes are often icy.
 A fall on a steep icy slope is very dangerous.
 It is important to know how to self arrest.
 Avoid skiing icy shaded slopes.